 How Many Drinks are Safe?
 [Plus 3 Questions to Ask Yourself]

-Nine months into the pandemic, some people find themselves pouring a glass of wine or opening a beer more often than usual.
+With the ongoing pandemic, some people find themselves pouring a glass of wine or opening a beer more often than usual.
 On top of that, holiday meals and gatherings — even small, COVID-safe celebrations with your immediate family — often include alcoholic drinks.
 Whether you’re thinking about a special meal or your regular routine, you may be wondering if your drinking patterns are impacting your overall well-being.

 How much alcohol is too much?